fabcolonna/polito-cas-landtiger-pacman/README.md

-# Pac-Man for LandTiger LPC1768
+# Pac-Man for the LandTiger LPC1768 board

 <html>
     <p align="center">